UT Tyler Psychology and Counseling

 Certification and Licensure

 The M.S. in Clinical Psychology can qualify students to take the licensing exam for certification as a Licensed Psychological Associate (L.P.A.) from the Texas State Board of Examiners of Psychologists.
-The M.A. in Counseling Psychology is intended to prepare students for the licensing exam to become a Licensed Professional Counselor (L.P.C.) through the Texas State Board of Examiners of Professional Counselors.
+The M.A. in Clinical Mental Health Counseling (CMHC) is intended to prepare students for the licensing exam to become a Licensed Professional Counselor (L.P.C.) through the Texas State Board of Examiners of Professional Counselors.
 However, following consultation with the Senior Graduate Advisor in Psychology, substitutions in course work or modest additions of coursework may qualify graduates for both credentials.
 For example, many M.S. alumni have the P.A. and the L.P.C.
 The L.P.C. requires 3000 hours of supervised practice after the completion of the Master's degree.

 Master of Science in Clinical Psychology with School Psychology